 It is important to remember that all drag and drop page builders are designed to help you modify the main content area.
 So if you have sidebars on your page, templates are going to look all squashed together.

-Elementor has a useful option under page settings that lets you change from your theme’s regular template to a blank canvas.
-This clears the layout and lets you publish the layout in the way it was intended (i.e. with no sidebars).
+Elementor has a useful option under page settings that lets you change from your theme’s regular template to a blank canvas or full-width template.
+This clears the layout and lets you publish it in the way it was intended (i.e. with no sidebars).

 Templates are a big selling point of Elementor.
-The pre-designed templates are a good starting point for your own layouts and by playing around with the designs you can get a better understanding of how to get the most from the plugin.
+The pre-designed templates are a good starting point for your own layouts.
+By playing around with the designs, you can get a better understanding of how to get the most from the plugin.

 Elementor Pro Settings

-In the main settings area for Elementor you can select what post types it can be used with.
+In the main settings area for Elementor, you can select what post types it can be used with.
 Style settings have been transferred to the main Elementor editor, however a few styling settings can still be found on the advanced settings page.

 The tools area helps you perform many miscellaneous tasks such as regenerating CSS, replacing your website URL, and rolling back to a previous version of Elementor.

 The way the settings area is laid out is a little strange.
-There is a settings area and tools area with four different sections in each.
+There is a settings area and a tools area, with four different sections in each.
 A single settings page that lists all options in a couple of tabs would make more sense.

 If Elementor Can Be Downloaded Free, Why Upgrade?